SCCapstone/Delta/README.md

 From there the terminal will show what tests are found, what pass, and what warnings or errors are shown.

-Note that when making a behavioral test with Jest you the JS file must have a `.test.js` extension.
+Note that when making a behavioral test with Jest the JS file must have a `.test.js` extension.
-Testing the Delta application includes dozens/hundreds of unit tests plus behavioral testing.
-To accomplish this, we use a combination of testing libraries, which are listed below under the next heading.

-Unit tests run against APIs in the following directories:
-- accounts/
-- data/
-- organizations/
-- social/

-## Testing Technology
-For behavioral tests we use [Jest](https://reactjs.org/docs/testing.html).

-For unit tests we use the standard Django testing framework.
-You can read more on that [here](https://docs.djangoproject.com/en/4.1/topics/testing/overview/)

 ## Running Tests
 This is where we will explain the running of tests.